Safeguarding and Child Protection Policy

 Dealing with a Disclosure of Abuse

-When a child tells me about abuse s/he has suffered, what must I
+When a child tells me about abuse they have suffered, what must I remember?

 - Stay calm.